hyperledger-archives/grid-rfcs/text/0025-purchase-order.md

 > contractual agreements or inventory availability, lives outside of the scope of
 > Grid at this time.

 Rejected state.
-A version was rejected in full.
-The buyer and seller can take no further action on the version.
-In the case a seller rejected with a reason and the buyer wants to alter the order based on the seller’s feedback, the buyer may issue a new version.
+A seller can reject a version in full.
+Neither the buyer nor seller can take further action on the version.
+In the case where a seller rejected with a reason and the buyer wants to alter the order based on the seller’s feedback, the buyer may issue a new version.

 Accepted state.
-A version was reviewed and accepted in full.
-A separate sales order entity (out of scope of Grid Purchase Order) is created within the seller’s system.
-The version is represented within the Confirmed state within the Purchase Order Sub-Workflow and takes the place of a previously accepted purchase order (if applicable).
-A buyer is permitted to cancel an accepted purchase order so long as a goods receipt or invoice has yet to be generated.
+A seller has reviewed and accepted the version in full.
+A separate sales order entity (out of scope of Grid Purchase Order) may be created within the seller’s system.
+The version is listed in the purchase order's `accepted_version` field, prelacing a previously accepted purchase order if applicable.
+A buyer is permitted to cancel an accepted purchase order so long as the seller has not moved the purchase order to a Closed state.
-This logic lives outside the scope of Grid at this time and is a concern of the Grid Integration component.
-A seller may take no further action on this version.
+A seller may take no further action on the version.

 Obsolete state.
-A version was cancelled, replaced by a more recent version, or has become otherwise unusable.
+A version was cancelled by the buyer for any of a variety of reasons.
 The buyer and seller can take no further action on the version.

 Modified state.
 A version is partially confirmed (often referred to as